KrishnaWadhwani/Folder-Cleaner/README.md

 2) ```n``` -> It will not delete your files

 Note: it will only delete those files which are moved to folders

+use it on your risk it may corrupt some files

 # Credits